 The Centre was established in 1975 with a mission to foster international business teaching and research and enhance Canada's global competitiveness through innovative programs and outreach services.
-CITT supports a wide range of learning experiences including academic exchanges, the Student Export Awareness Program, the Student Research Symposium, the International Case Competition.
-CITT also offers research fellowships to students interested in international business.
+CITT supports a wide range of learning experiences including academic exchanges, the Student Research Symposium, the International Case Competition.
 The Centre recently partnered with Michigan State University's Canadian Studies Program to work towards increasing global trade between the US and Canada (the world's largest trading partners).